pagkly/Zed/Investopedia3/What Is the L Share Annuity Class.md

 ## How the L Share Annuity Class Works

 A variable annuity, in general, is a long-term investment vehicle set up by an insurance company for an investor planning for retirement.
-The investor pays an annual premium fee, which is invested in any combination of assets like [stocks](https://www.investopedia.com/terms/e/equity.asp), [bonds](https://www.investopedia.com/terms/b/bond.asp), and money market funds.
+The investor pays an annual premium fee, which is invested in any combination of assets like [[stocks]](https://www.investopedia.com/terms/e/equity.asp), [[bonds]](https://www.investopedia.com/terms/b/bond.asp), and money market funds.

-The wealth that accumulates from these investments is [tax-deferred](https://www.investopedia.com/terms/t/taxdeferred.asp) until the money is withdrawn, and the value of the variable annuity is correlated with the performance of the underlying investments.
+The wealth that accumulates from these investments is [[tax-deferred]](https://www.investopedia.com/terms/t/taxdeferred.asp) until the money is withdrawn, and the value of the variable annuity is correlated with the performance of the underlying investments.

-In addition to the premium paid, the [annuitant](https://www.investopedia.com/terms/a/annuitant.asp)—or purchaser of the annuity—also pays a [mortality risk and expense](https://www.investopedia.com/terms/m/mortalityandexpenseriskcharge.asp) (M&E) fee to compensate the insurance company for the risk that the annuitant will outlive his or her life expectancy.
+In addition to the premium paid, the [[annuitant]](https://www.investopedia.com/terms/a/annuitant.asp)—or purchaser of the annuity—also pays a [[mortality risk and expense]](https://www.investopedia.com/terms/m/mortalityandexpenseriskcharge.asp) (M&E) fee to compensate the insurance company for the risk that the annuitant will outlive his or her life expectancy.
 The insurance company makes guaranteed annuitized periodic payments to the annuity investor.

-Variable annuities are regulated by state insurance regulators, the [Securities Exchange Commission (SEC)](https://www.investopedia.com/terms/s/sec.asp), and the [Financial Industry Regulatory Authority (FINRA)](https://www.investopedia.com/terms/f/finra.asp).
+Variable annuities are regulated by state insurance regulators, the [[Securities Exchange Commission (SEC)]](https://www.investopedia.com/terms/s/sec.asp), and the [[Financial Industry Regulatory Authority (FINRA)]](https://www.investopedia.com/terms/f/finra.asp).

 ## Special Considerations